 As a professional cloud sync service, MultCloud offers 9 useful sync modes, such as Cumulative Sync, Move Sync, Mirror Sync, Update Sync, Real-Time Sync, etc. for you to choose.
 Each sync mode has its own feature.
 For example, if you choose Update Sync, all the files in the target directory will be deleted firstly, and then the added and modified files in the source directory will be transferred to the target directory.

 Now, you can refer to the following content to learn how to sync data between clouds with MultCloud efficiently.
 Here, take syncing Google Drive with Dropbox as an example:

 Step 1: Create a MultCloud account.
-Alternatively, you can press “Try without signing up” to create a temporary one.
+Alternatively, you can sign in with your Facebook/Google account.

 Step 2: Head to Add Cloud on the left taskbar, and add Google Drive and Dropbox by clicking each icon and following the guidance shown to you on the next window.